JPE Publishing Ethics

 Freedom of expression is critical to JPE as an academic publisher that does not support publishing false statements that harm the reputation of individuals, groups, other organizations, or JPE itself.
 JPE is founded on decency and mutual respect and reserves the right to publish instances of libel, defamation and promulgation of false statements (with or without explanations, apologies or retractions) in so far as those might influence authors, reviewers, editors or JPE itself.

-If JPE is made aware of fraudulent research published in JPE, the EIC will work with the relevant editor(s), with COPE, and other appropriate institutions or organizations, to investigate.
+If JPE is made aware of fraudulent research published in JPE, the EIC will work with the relevant editor(s) and other appropriate institutions or organizations, to investigate.
 Any publication found to include fraudulent results will be retracted, or an appropriate correction or expression of concern will be issued.

-If appropriate, and as allowed by employer, funding body or others who might have an interest, JPE encourages authors to 1. deposit data in a suitable repository or storage location, for sharing and further use by others; and 2.
+If allowed by the employer, funding body or others who might have an interest, JPE strongly encourages authors to 1. deposit data in a suitable repository or storage location, for sharing and further use by others; and 2.
 Describe, in a data availability statement where the data may be found.

 JPE supports COPE’s Statement on Censorship.